rollandxyz/ng7-hello-world/README.containerize-ng-app-with-docker.md

-# Create a Docker image from your Angular application, publish and consume it from the Docker Hub
+# Create a Docker image from Angular application, publish and consume it from the Docker Hub

 ## 1. Creating new Angular application